oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add the property `stdoutStderr` of type `string`.

+    NOTE: Because of #133, it is now of type `fileLocation`.

 - [Issue #102](https://github.com/oasis-tcs/sarif-spec/issues/102): "run.invocation should be an array of invocation objects"

     In the `run` object: